Brookfield Renewable Partners: Brookfield Renewable Energy Partners, LP

-In 2012, the company and its investment partners bought four hydroelectric power plants in the southeastern U.S. from Alcoa for $600 million.
+In 2012, it opened the 165.6MW Comber wind farm in Essex County, Ontario.
+The same year, the company and its investment partners bought four hydroelectric power plants in the southeastern U.S. from Alcoa for $600 million.

 In 2014, the company and its investment partners acquired a portfolio of wind power assets in Ireland, establishing its presence in Europe for a total enterprise value of approximately $960 million.

 In 2016, the company and its investment partners acquired a majority stake in Colombian power company Isagen, which operates Colombia's largest hydropower plant, for approximately C$2.8 billion.
 The company subsequently increased its interest to almost 100%.

-On May 10, 2016 Brookfield Renewable Energy Partners L.P. changed its name to Brookfield Renewable Partners L.P.
-The stock symbol and CUSIP will remain the same.
+On May 10, 2016, Brookfield Renewable Energy Partners L.P. changed its name to Brookfield Renewable Partners L.P.
+The stock symbol and CUSIP would remain the same.

 In March 2017, the company announced it would acquire a controlling interest in TerraForm Power and 100% of TerraForm Global, together representing a 3,600 MW global renewable power portfolio.
 The transaction was completed in December 2017.
 In March 2020, the company announced it would be acquiring the remaining stake of TerraForm Power.
 The acquisition is set to be completed in Q3 2020.